-The Procuring Officer shall ensure they engage with Procurement Lincolnshire to maintain assurance that the correct process is followed and any additional guidance is provided.
+The Procuring Officer shall ensure the Pare yard gage with Procurement Lincolnshire to maintain assurance that the correct process is followed and any additional guidance is provided.

-6.5 STATE AID
+6.5 State Aid

 State aid is any advantage granted by public authorities through state resources on a selective basis to any organisations that could potentially distort competition and trade in the European Union (EU).